w3f/Grants-Program/README.md

 ### General Grants Program

 For larger grants, payments in fiat or partially private submissions, please see our [General Grants Program](https://github.com/w3f/General-Grants-Program).

+### Hackathons

+From time to time, Web3 Foundation and/or Parity organise hackathons to promote quick prototyping of your Polkadot related ideas.
+We highly encourage you to participate in these hackathons.
+Bear in mind, however, that you cannot submit the **same work** for a hackathon and the Grants Program.
+If you have worked on a project for a hackathon, your grant application should either propose a new set of features or otherwise build on top of your previous work.
+The same applies in reverse, although that will likely be less common.

+The best way to find out about upcoming hackathons is by following Polkadot on the various channels, such as Element or Twitter.

 ### Other Grant Programs